Niderviller pottery: History

-When Francis I, Holy Roman Emperor, who was also the Duke of Lorraine, died in 1765, the north-eastern territory reverted to the French crown, and the manufactory was then subject to new, even tighter restrictions on production and decoration, as the royal Sèvres porcelain factory had been given various forms of monopoly.
+When Stanisław Leszczyński, who was the duke of Lorraine, died in 1766, the territory passed to the French crown, and the manufactory was then subject to new, even tighter restrictions on production and decoration, as the royal Sèvres porcelain factory had been given various forms of monopoly.
 Probably because of this, and continuing losses, in 1770 the company was sold by Beyerlé (by then 75) to Adam Philippe, Comte de Custine.
 Shortly after, it started producing fine earthenware products in the English style, or faience.

 The manufactory had enjoyed limited profitability.
 Various difficulties, including a fire that gutted the production building and a limitation on the manufacture of soft-paste porcelain, discouraged the original investors.
 When Custine purchased the property in 1770, it was a struggling investment.
 He encountered significant financial problems over the next eight years, and considered bankruptcy in 1778.
 He subsequently entered into partnership with François-Henri Lanfrey and the factory began producing faience in the English style of tableware.
 Lenfrey also revamped the production process, producing cailloutage, which combined faience production techniques with a new process that mixed crushed limestone with the clay.
 Custine, with his wife, was guillotined in 1793, and his son not long after.
 This led to the temporary closing of the plant when the regime confiscated his property; the workmen, summarily laid off, travelled to Paris to find work, and several signed a petition for her release.
 The continued war with the Coalition reduced the number of employees to 15; the factory survived, however, and the Custine share was bought by Lanfrey in 1802.

 Custine presented George Washington with a set of this tableware service in 1782.

 Lanfrey's sons sold the company to Louis-Guillaume Dryander, a former partner of Villeroy & Boch, in 1827.
 Porcelain production had resumed in the Napoleonic period, but ceased in 1830.
 The company enjoyed a renaissance in the mid-nineteenth century, when the business included a German factory making industrial ceramics.
 In 1871 the area became part of Germany; by then the factory was trading as "S.A.
 Faïencerie de Niderviller" in French or "Steingutfabriek Niederweiler A.G." in German.
 It became in Germany again in 1940 for the duration of World War II.
 Post-war production struggled to make a profit, and there have been various crises and sales.
 But by 1972 the "Faïenceries de Niderviller et Saint-Amand" (FNSA) employed 700 workers, a number since greatly reduced.
 The Dryander family still had ownership until the post-war period.